-3. Prepare the colorimeter using the procedure described previously (see page 16).
+3. Use the colorimeter by following the instructions described previously (see page 16).
 Set the wavelength at 470 nm.
 Use deionized water for the blank.

 4. Record the absorbance of each tube at this wavelength.
-Report the results in the previous table.
+Report the results in the table above.

-4. Plot the absorbance A of the tubes as a function of the molar fraction of iron(III) $x(Fe^{3+})$ .
+5. Plot the absorbance A of the tubes as a function of the molar fraction of iron(III), $x(Fe^{3+})$ .

-5. Based on the results of the experiments you carried out, determine the stoichiometry of the complex $[(Fe)a(SCN)b]^{(3a-b)+}$ .
+6. Based on the results of the experiments you carried out, determine the stoichiometry of the complex $[(Fe)a(SCN)b]^{(3a-b)+}$ .

-a =
+a